benvacha/mrkdwn/README.md

 </ol>
 ```

 ### Variables
-Bracketed text preceeded by `$` and proceeded by bracketed text will be translated as a variable.
-Bracketed text preceeded by `$` and proceeded by `:` will define a variable and can be anywhere in the document.
+* `$[variableName]` will be markuped to the variable value, or variable name if definition not found
+* `$[variableName]: variable value` will be removed from markup, but used to define a variable
+* Variable definitions can be anywhere in the markdown and will be markuped before any variable usage
+* Variable definitions are case sensative
+* Duplicate variable definitions will overwrite previous values

 ##### mrkdwn
 `Current version $[variable]`
 `$[variable]: value`
-##### html
+##### markup
 ```
 Current version value
 ```

 ### Abbreviations
 Bracketed text preceeded by `+` and proceeded by `:` will define an abbreviation and can be anywhere in the document.
 Abbreviations are automatically applied to case sensative matching text anywhere in the document.